Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

 \item[ H2 global) ] $U_t(x)$ is increasing with respect to $x$ and $U^I_t(x)=\int_0^x\Y(t,z)U_t(z)dz$ is integrable for all $t\ge 0$. \end{description} \end{hp}

 Let us point out that this hypothesis is introduced only to justify result of the following proposition.
 Summing up, under this assumption

-\begin{pp} Let assumption \ref{hpIntegrabiliteX^*} hold.
-If the derivative with respect to $x$ of the increasing process $X^*_t(x)$ denoted by $D_x\,X^*_t(x)$ exists in any point $x$, then $\Y(t,x)D_x\,X^*_t(x)$ is a martingale.
+\begin{pp} Let assumptions \ref{hpC1} and \ref{hpIntegrabiliteX^*} hold.
+If the derivative with respect to $x$ of the increasing process $X^*_t(x)$ denoted by $D_x\,X^*_t(x)$ exists in any point $x$, then $Y^*_t(u_x(x))D_x\,X^*_t(x)$ is a martingale.
 Otherwise, without derivability assumption, the process

 is also a martingale. \end{pp}